PengchengShi1220/NexToU/README.md

 # NexToU: Efficient Topology-Aware U-Net for Medical Image Segmentation

-NexToU is a novel hybrid architecture for medical image segmentation that combines the strengths of Convolutional Neural Networks (CNN), Transformer variants, and Graph Neural Networks (GNN).
+NexToU is a novel hybrid architecture for medical image segmentation that combines the strengths of Convolutional Neural Networks (CNN), and Graph Neural Networks (GNN) variants.
 It addresses the limitations in preserving global image context and efficiently processing irregular shapes, a common struggle in the field of medical image analysis.

 ## Motivation